karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 	   	3. kube-node-lease
 	    	4. default

-kube-system 	--> Kubernetes system components that are essential for the functioning of k8s. object like etcd, api-server,controller, kube-scheduler, kubelet and etc are created in this namespace. default 	--> Default namespace for users to use.
+kube-system 	--> Kubernetes system components that are essential for the functioning of k8s. object like etcd, api-server, controller, kube-scheduler, kubelet and etc are created in this namespace. default 	--> Default namespace for users to use.
 It's a common place for deploying applications and services kube-public 	--> Intended for resources that should be made accessible publicly throughout the cluster.
 It's often used for resources that should be readable by all users. kube-node-lease --> This namespace contains node lease objects, which are used to determine the availability of nodes in the cluster. `kubelet` to send heartbeats so that the **Master-Node** can detect node failures.